emanueleiacca/Predict-LeagueTable-TurkishLeague/README.md

-# Predict League Table - Turkish League 2020/2021 Season
+# Predict League Table - Turkish League

 This project aims to predict the league table of the Turkish League for the lattest match of the 2022/2023 season using machine learning techniques.
 The model is trained on historical data and tested to forecast the final standings.